icon

 How Long Does the Relief Last?

 After using a TENS unit, pain relief can last anywhere from 5 minutes to 24 hours.
-It’s hard to say precisely why it varies so much.
-Still, it’s been suggested that the amount of relief depends on the type and intensity of the pain.
-For example, someone with acute pain may experience more prolonged periods of relief than someone with chronic pain, who might go back to their normal pain levels shortly after turning off the device.
+It's hard to say precisely why it varies so much.
+Evidence suggests the amount of relief depends on the type and intensity of the pain.

-Regular use of a TENS unit can sometimes lead to longer relief periods.
-Over time it can also cause you to build up a tolerance to the treatment.
-To prevent your nervous system from getting too accustomed to electrotherapy, take breaks between treatment sessions, or change the position of the electrodes.
+Over time, it can also cause you to build up a tolerance to the treatment.
+To prevent your nervous system from getting too accustomed to electrotherapy:

 TENS vs. EMS